 Private messages are another hotbed for this type of threat.
 For example, scammers posed as OpenSea tech admins on Discord, managing o scam an experienced collector.
 The scammer convinced his victim he was a service advisor and asked him to approve a transaction using his Ledger device.
 This showed no contract details and the victim believed it was safe.
 In reality, the transaction he was verifying provided access to his vault, and the advisor was a fraud.
 Unfortunately, the entire scenario was the staging for a scam.

 This is a perfect example of how even an experienced crypto user can make a mistake when the circumstances are convincing enough.

 Using Your Laptop or Phone To Transact Is Also Blind Signing

 Whenever you sign any transaction using your computer screen, you are technically blind signing.

-So let’s say you’re transacting through a soft wallet only.
+Let’s say you’re using a software wallet to complete a transaction.
 Since your display screen (the computer or mobile) is connected to the internet, it is vulnerable to hacking.
-The screen of your laptop or phone is untrustworthy.
-If a scammer hacks your device, they could change the details on your screen, leading you to sign a malicious transaction.
-In this case, you would be“blind signing” – approving the transaction based on trust.
+As a result, the screen of your laptop or phone can never be fully trusted; a hacker may have changed the details on-screen, leading you to sign a malicious transaction.
+In this case, you would still be “blind signing” becuase you are approving the transaction based on trust.